 Airway Class is a means of predicting difficult intubation; Grade is a more accurate measure of how much trouble you are going to have passing a tube.

-Mallampati is once again, for predicting how much trouble you might have intubating.
-If the patient is a Mallampati Class 4, get ready for a challenge.
+Mallampati is for predicting how much trouble you might have intubating, if the patient is a Mallampati Class 3 or 4, get ready for a challenge.

 Have all your equipment prepared before attempting including your back up airway devices.
 You might be well served to go straight to a video-laryngoscope on your first attempt if you have one.
 Don’t wait for a failure, prepare for it.